microsoft/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 If you don't have a Red Hat subscription to install a JBoss EAP, you can go through WildFly instead of JBoss EAP:

-*  <a href="https://github.com/SpektraSystems/redhat-mw-cloud-quickstart/tree/master/wildfly-standalone-centos8" target="_blank"> [Java on Azure | Red Hat WildFly 18.0.1.Final on CentOS 8 (standalone mode)]</a> - Standalone WildFly 18 with a sample web app on a CentOs 8 Azure VM.
+*  <a href="https://github.com/SpektraSystems/redhat-mw-cloud-quickstart/tree/master/wildfly-standalone-centos8" target="_blank"> [WildFly 18 on CentOS 8 (stand-alone VM)]</a> - Standalone WildFly 18 with a sample web app on a CentOs 8 Azure VM.

 ## Support